 Keratin treatments have exploded in popularity as an effective way to temporarily smooth, strengthen, and straighten naturally curly or wavy hair.
 The process involves applying a formula containing keratin protein to penetrate and bond to the hair shaft.
-This helps fill in weak spots and makes hair appear shinier, silkier and more manageable.
+This helps fill in weak spots and makes hair appear shinier, silkier, and more manageable.

 But these dramatic results come at a cost.
 So how much is a keratin treatment?
 The price can range anywhere from $150 to $800 based on the factors below.
-While not cheap, many find the investment pays dividends in time savings and boosted hair confidence.
+While not cheap, many find the investment pays dividends in time savings and boosts hair confidence.

 Factors Affecting the Cost of Keratin Treatments